-This blog is mainly for new hams, to help them understand the cables used in our Ham Radio hobby.
-So you’ve just got your license, and you pulled up your browser, went to amazon website or a shop and bought your first VHF handy radio (also known as Walkie-talkie).
+This article is mainly for new hams, to help them understand the cables used in our Ham Radio hobby.
+So you’ve just got your license, and you pulled up your browser, went to the amazon website or a shop and bought your first VHF handy radio (also known as Walkie-talkie).

 Or let’s say you have bought a base station like ICOM 2300H (that’s what I used in the past) or some other VHF radio.
 Now you are wondering about which cable you should be buying.
 Well, technically, your guide/teacher/professor must have explained to you about the cables during the course that you took.

 However, let’s honestly accept, who remembers everything, I mean then, all cables are just cables.
 Referred with a couple of alphabets at the beginning followed by few numbers.
 Like for example RG58, RG213, and LMR400 all are coax cables for 50 ohms usage.

 The RG58, which is used more often for mobile installations.
 Something which requires shorter cables, to avoid power loss.
 These cables come in 2 types; RG58U is the Single-Strand Cable which can be used from -40 to 80 degree Celsius.

 RG58 C/U is a multiple-strand cable which can be used from -35 to 80 degree Celsius.
 RG58, if bend at a particular angle, has chances of breaking the core part of the cable, resulting in a huge signal loss.
 Whereas RG58 C/U having multiple strands has very fewer chances of breaking the core part (strands).

 Some hams prefer single core while others go for multiple strand cable.
 It depends, let’s say you have to use the cable every day at different places, I mean you have to remove and install it again and again, travelling places, carrying around the cables here and there.
 Then you should go for Multiple Strands.